ahw/vim-hooks/README.md

 above (you'll find them easily by grepping the code).
 You can also raise an issue or pull request.

-Example usage
+Example Usage
 =============
 As mentioned previously, this plugin was motivated by the pain of the save-switch-reload cycle between editor and browser that eats up so much time in web development.
 The examples that follow show off how quickly you can exploit this plugin to speed up that iteration time.
 While I have found a number of editors which are able to "live preview" raw CSS changes or HTML changes, their capabilities almost always end there.
 How about when you need to minify and closure-compile your JavaScript?
 And compile and minify your Sass files?
 Maybe you need to copy them to another place in the filesystem.

 Recently I've also added the ability to use Vim as a sort of REPL by passing in the `vimhook.bufferoutput` option flag in the source of any VimHook script.
 With that option flag set, VimHooks will dump the stdout from the hook script into its own Vim buffer which opens automatically in a new window.
 When the hook script is run again, that buffer is automatically refreshed.
 Now you can start writing code and see the results immediately without leaving Vim.
 I find it insanely useful in particular when trying to hammer out some new code and can only half remember the API of some library I'm using.

 **Jump to Individual Examples**